-People with food allergy have a responsibility to declare their food allergy when consuming food from a food service provider, even if they are not personally purchasing the food (e.g. work function, wedding).
+People with food allergy have a responsibility to declare their food allergy when eating food from a food service provider, even if they are not personally buying the food (for example at a work function, event or wedding).

 Packaged and unpackaged food

 People with food allergy rely on accurate information being provided on the labels of packaged food.
-They use this information to make decisions about whether to purchase and consume the food.
+They use this information to make decisions about whether to purchase and eat the food.

-- Standard 1.2.3-3 sets out the requirement for a mandatory warning statement if royal jelly is present in food.
+- Standard 1.2.3-3 - mandatory warning statement requirements if royal jelly is present in food.

-- It is an offence to fail to comply with the labelling requirements set out in the Code.
+- It is against the law to not follow the labelling requirements set out in the Food Standards Code.

-- It is an offence to make a false or misleading claim that a food is free of an allergen.
+- It is against the law to make a false or misleading claim that a food does not contain an allergen.

-Under the relevant food acts, there are additional offences:
+Under the relevant state and territory Food Acts, there are additional offences:

-- A person must not cause food intended for sale to be falsely described if the person knows that a consumer of the food who relies on the description will, or is likely to, suffer physical harm.
+- A person must not incorrectly describe a food for sale if the person knows that a consumer of the food who relies on the description will, or is likely to, suffer physical harm.

 This can apply where a food business continues to supply a food even though it is aware, or should be aware, that the food contains an ‘undeclared’ allergen.

-The Australia and New Zealand Food Regulation Compliance, Monitoring and Enforcement Strategy provides guidance for food regulators, including guiding principles and appendices to outline actions that may be taken.
+The Australia and New Zealand Food Regulation Compliance, Monitoring and Enforcement Strategy provides information for food regulators, including actions that may be taken.